sahara6887/Bloodpoint-Farming-Macros/README.md

 - UI scale must be 100%

 ## Hit Counter
-- Press Ctrl+r to show a counter for the number of times you M1.
+- Show a counter for the number of times you M1.
 - Useful for killers to track the number of self-care hit rotations in Reactive builds.
 - Disappears after 10 seconds of no hits.
 - `Ctrl+` and `Ctrl-` to manually set (if necessary)